How to Avoid Car Accidents with Clueless Drivers on the Road

 How Much Distance Should You Keep in Front of You?

 When I took driving lessons way back when I was 18, I remember my instructor telling me to leave one car length for each 10 miles.
-If you’re going 50 mph, you should leave five cars' lengths.
+That means if you’re going 50 mph, you should leave five car lengths.

 Since then I read something new.
 It was a suggestion from the AARP, saying you should remain three seconds or more behind the car you are following.

 I tested that by counting out three seconds while driving, and noticing that as long as I kept more than one car length per 10 mph speed, my car got to the same spot where the car in front had been when I started counting.